Remediation plans are created either automatically or manually.

 When finishing assigning the requested action for the patches, click on Save & Continue

 You can use the "Bulk Action" to assign the same action to selected patches:

 - Select the required patches to the Bulk Action.
 You can select all patches by clicking the checkbox in the left of the headers of the table.

 - Click on the "Select Bulk Action" list and choose the required bulk action to perform on all the selected patches.

-Choose if you want to Save Cycle or Save & Activate Plan
+Choose if you want to Save the Cycle or Save and activate the Plan

 - The "Affected Compliance Rules" will show if the rules created for custom compliance are considered for the set of patches in the respected Endpoint Groups.

 - Patching Actions - The number of actions needed on the endpoint group